alliedtelesis/py-networking/srcdoc/file.rst

 """"""""""""
 **Mandatory**

-**Description**: Return a dictionary with specific file information.
+**Description**: Return a dictionary of the file parameters using its name as index.

 **(String)**
 """"""""""""
 **Mandatory**

-**Description**: Return a dictionary with all the file information.
+**Description**: Return a dictionary with all the existing files along with their parameters.

 Methods
 -------

-**upload**
-""""""""""
+**create(name, text=None, filename=None)**
+""""""""""""""""""""""""""""""""""""""""""
 **Mandatory**

 **Description**:
-Copy a file from the host to the device.
+Create a new file on the device.
+The file content can either come from a file or a string.
+If neither the file nor the string is given, the file will be empty.
+The *text* and *filename* parameters are alternative and if both are given an exception will be risen.

+**Parameters**:

+    - *name*: string
-If the file on device is already existing it can be overwritten.
+        Name of the file on the device that will be created

-**download**
-""""""""""""
+    - *text*: string
+        String bearing the content of the file to be created

+    - *filename*: string
+        Path and name of the file where the content will be taken from

+**update(name, new_name=None, text=None, filename=None)**
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 **Mandatory**

 **Description**:
+Changes an existing file on the device.
+The *text* and *filename* parameters are alternative and if both are given an exception will be risen.
+An exception will also be risen if a *new_name* file already exists.

+**Parameters**:

+    - *name*: string
+        Name of the file on the device that will be updated

+    - *new_name*: string
-Copy a file from the device to the host.
+        The new name of the file on the device

+    - *text*: string
+        String bearing the new content of the file

+    - *filename*: string
+        Path and name of the file where the new content will be taken from

 **delete**
 """"""""""
 **Mandatory**

+**Description**:
-**Description**: Remove a file.
+Remove a file on the device.

+**Parameters**:

+    - *name*: string
+        Name of the file to be removed.

 **keys**
 """"""""